Got questions? We've got answers.

 How do I apply?

-Why would I choose Clinical Research Fastrack over an online course?
+Why would I choose Clinical Research Fastrack over another course?

 Do I need a healthcare background to enter the clinical research industry?

 No, but it does help.
-However, we have had successful students enter amazing careers in clinical research coming from a variety of backgrounds, including the social sciences and fine arts.
-The clinical research industry is composed of a diverse array of people, and the most important asset is a strong work ethic, attention to detail, and passion for helping others.
+However, we have had many students enter successful careers in clinical research coming from a variety of backgrounds, including the social sciences and fine arts.
+The clinical research industry is composed of a diverse array of people, and the most important assets are a strong work ethic, attention to detail, and passion for helping others.

 What is clinical research?